Bones and Joints

 "breastbone".
 Like the AC joint, this joint contains a fibrocartilage

-gets excellent support from its joint capsule and surrounding
+support from its joint capsule and surrounding ligaments.

-embedded in muscle, glides over the thoracic rib cage.
+the scapula, embedded in muscle, glides over the rib cage.
+The

-The surrounding muscles and ligaments keep the scapula properly
+surrounding muscles and ligaments keep the scapula properly positioned

 There are two types of cartilage in the shoulder:

-is the shiny white coating that covers the
+- Articular cartilage is the shiny white coating

-end of the humeral head and lines the inside surface of
+that covers the end of the humeral head and lines the inside surface

-is the thick tissue that forms the disks of
+- Fibrocartilage is the thick tissue that forms

-the AC and SC joints and the labrum, the ring
+the disks of the AC and SC joints and the labrum, the ring that

-with normal motion.
-They keep the joint within the normal limits of
+Ligaments keep the joint within the normal limits of movement.

 Muscles and Tendons